notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 Well as we know, software.
 This fallback logic I just mentioned was a bit broken pre Chrome 50 for flags and modifiers and complicated emoji like that.
-So Harfbuzz got as far as figuring out that there were two different glyphs, "thumbs up" and "skin colour", but not how to get the correct glyph and draw them on top of each other.
-So that's why you get them separately.
+So Chrome got as far as figuring out that there were two different glyphs, "thumbs up" and "skin colour", but not how to get the correct glyph and draw them on top of each other.
+So that's why you got them separately.
 That's been fixed now!
 Yay!